sharmavikashkr/cross-dg-word/README.md

 Eg. **"blend"**
 - It will check if the guess word's (in this case, "blend") length is equal to 5.
 - It will add the guess to the guesslist.

+#### Sudoku
+The wordle puzzle can be played by speaking out position with the guess.
+Eg. **"five cross two seven"**
+- It uses a [words-to-numbers](https://www.npmjs.com/package/words-to-numbers) library to convert the number in words to integers.
+- It will find the position of the guess by finding row and column separated by "cross".
+- It will put the guess in it's box position.

 -------------------------------